TN 27 (11-14)

-HI 00805.290 SEP Requirements for Self Employed Individuals
+HI 00805.290 SEP Requirements for Self-employed Beneficiaries

 members of the clergy and religious orders who are paid for their services by a religious body or other entity.

 All requirements and rights to an SEP and premium surcharge rollback that apply to employees also apply to the self-employed.